 RV and camper space is limited.
-Prior approval from Yosemite Conservancy management is required in order to bring these and the maximum length is 25 feet.
-In Yosemite Valley, it is mandatory that RV tow vehicles and/or a second vehicle are parked in the Curry Village parking area rather than in camp.
+Prior approval from Yosemite Conservancy management is required to bring these and the maximum length is 25 feet.
+In Yosemite Valley, RV tow vehicles and/or a second vehicle must be parked in the Curry Village parking area rather than in camp.